 Kids are impressionable so teaching them about earning money and ways they could start becoming financially literate, no matter how small, pays off in the long run.

 Simple ways to instill a sense of achievement in children and help them learn the value of work is to pay them for various age-appropriate activities.
 Here are ideas to get you started.

 In some households, kids have a list of tasks they help with in order to practice being responsible.
 Parents, however, may decide to link certain extra tasks to a small payment or allowance.
 The recommendation is to pay for only the chores they would earn money for in the real world.
 Making your own bed and brushing your teeth, in this case, wouldn’t earn them money.
-Walking the dog or washing dishes, on the other hand, would.
+Walking the dog or washing the dishes, on the other hand, would.

-Etsy or Craft Fairs
+Etsy Or Craft Fairs

-Pet sitting is a great way for older, more responsible kids to earn extra money while having fun and practicing a variety of skills.
+Pet sitting is a great way for older, more responsible kids to earn money while having fun and practicing a variety of skills.
 Kids have to contact neighbors, negotiate pay, and be responsible for an animal.
 They build confidence and learn to communicate with people of all ages; all of these skills foster independence and contribute to their development as an individual and money-smart kid.

 Visit aplusfcu.org/balance to gain access to free resources covering a wide variety of topics, including Youth and Young Adults.